kanyun-inc/YTKNetwork/README.md

 ## Features

-* Cache network request by time
+* Response can be cached by expiration time
-* Cache network request by version number
+* Response can be cached by version number
 * Set common base URL and CDN URL
 * Validate JSON response
 * Resume download